Magarthai/Algonetwork_project/README.md

 # Algonetwork_project
-How to use: cd to your file location and use command docker-compose up --build
+How to use: cd to your file location and use command docker-compose up --build (Crlt+C to exit)